Nikhil47/HoneyComb/README.md

 Pros:
  - First, the strings created when the dictionary had been loaded in the memory are never copied again.
 Same strings are used.
  - Second, the graph is not pre-computed.
 Nodes required for search are created on the fly.
+ - Third, the merge sort is performed parallely using 26 separate threads for each bucket.

 Cons:
  - First, all of the dictionary is loaded into the memory.
 This can be improved.
 If the words in the dictionary are longer then